-The following language is specific to the EMFSS BSc degrees:
+The following language is specific to the EMFSS Graduate Diplomas:

 Course Individual units of the programme are called courses.
 Each course is a self-contained, formally structured learning experience with a coherent and explicit set of learning outcomes and assessment criteria.
-New course or new credit A course which you have never previously registered for.
-Compulsory course Compulsory course A course that is named on your programme structure.
+New course or new credit Compulsory course A course that is named on your programme structure.